sthenusan/Machine-Learning-Project/Preprocess and Model Building.md

 ### Standard Scaling

 * It's a technique for transforming your data into a distribution with a mean of 0 and a standard deviation of 1.
 This is done independently column by column for multivariate data.
-Sources of the information [this](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html)

 ![image](https://user-images.githubusercontent.com/46936272/133087855-d0094a72-a388-4c3e-85cd-d458d403982b.png)